mantidproject/documents/Design/ThirdpartyDependencies.md

 Other solutions not considered:

+* Flatpak/Snap:
-* Flatpak/Snap - would only work for Linux and still be a large effort.
+  * Would only work for Linux and still be a large effort.
+* Singularity/Docker:
-* Singularity/Docker - unsure about desktop applications & would not work for macOS.
+  * Unsure about desktop applications & would not work for macOS.
+  * Docker on Windows requires the Hyper-V role, so users would have to get admin access and have a processor capable of exposing the required instructions - so it's not universally compatible
+* WSL:
+  * Needs to be installed separately.
+Barrier to high for non-technical users.

 ### Conan